 UEFA EURO 2004, Portugal: Kinas

 How close Portugal came to becoming the first host nation since France to reap the maximum rewards of a mascot's strict purpose; to bring good luck.
 Defeat by Greece in the final left them just short despite the best efforts of what was, ostensibly, just a small boy dressed in his team's kit, whose name was derived from a symbol on Portugal's coat of arms.
 Kinas, though, was a boy with special powers best displayed with some tremendous halfway-line antics.

 Twice the presence and twice the fun.
 Trix and Flix, the mysterious twins from the Alps, dazzled and confused in equal measure.
 Each representing one of the home nations, the mischievous duo were even granted an official soundtrack.
 Their backing music, Shaggy's 'Feel the Rush', provoked boogying aplenty and set the tone for a pair of party-goers so off-script that their animated image, unlike any of their predecessors, did not even need a football.

 UEFA EURO 2012, Poland-Ukraine: Slavek and Slavko

 It is always important to get approval from local dignitaries and Polish Football Federation (PZPN) president Grzegorz Lato immediately warmed to Slavek and Slavko.
-"I especially like their hair – 40 years ago I had hair like that," he said What hair it is, brushing the ceiling and dyed in the hosts' national colours in case the team shirts proved inconclusive.
-And, according to Ukraine icon Andriy Shevchenko, the twins can play a bit too.
+"I especially like their hair – 40 years ago I had hair like that," he said.
+What hair it was, brushing the ceiling and dyed in the hosts' national colours in case the team shirts proved inconclusive.
+The twins could play a bit too.

 ©UEFA.com 1998-2013.
 All rights reserved.